 Sarah Ratliff grew up in New York City (Manhattan).
 Both her parents were writers.
 Her father, George Orick, was the head writer for ABC News from 1974 to 1988.
-Her mother, Emily Allen Orick, worked as a writer and editor for The New Yorker and as a freelance writer for The Atlantic.
+Her mother, Emily Allen Orick, worked as a writer and editor for The New Yorker and as a regular freelance writer for The Atlantic.

 Although Sarah believed the apple hadn't fallen far from the tree, she had to take a different route to discovering her own voice.

 After 20 years in the corporate world, in 2008 Sarah and her husband decided to buy an organic farm on the Caribbean island of Puerto Rico.
 It was here that Sarah Ratliff began writing professionally.

 Most of Sarah's writing has been as a ghost—taking on the personas of her clients.
 In 2015 Sarah Ratliff published her first book with writer and editor Bryony Sutherland.
 Being Biracial: Where Our Secret Worlds Collide is an anthology of essays from authors all over the globe, exploring how being more than one ethnicity affects identity.

 Based on her experiences surviving the most destructive hurricane to hit Puerto Rico in recorded history, Sarah Ratliff's latest book, Sarah's Tips for Preparedness: Minimizing the Impact of a Natural Disaster is now available on Kindle and in paperback in both English and Spanish.